 - “Since when PADI makes the difference between male and female divers?”

 - “This is a childish issue.”

-- “I find it nonsense. man day, woman’s day, -what ever for- day.”
+- “I find it nonsense. man day, woman’s day, -whatever for- day.”

-Even a few months before I was surprised to read in a group testimonies of girls who suffered from sexism on multiple occasions they went diving.
+Even a few months before I was surprised to read in groups testimonies of girls who suffered from sexism on multiple occasions they went diving.
 I couldn’t understand why in my case after diving in so many places, I had never faced it.
 And here comes my point: you never really understand something until it happens to you.

 If you want to read more about sexism in scuba diving, which forms it can take and how it can limit opportunities for women in scuba diving, I recommend reading Jill Heinerth‘s informative article on divemag.com.

 The day before, like almost every day, I spend a few minutes here and there on groups and forum, to answer a few questions about scuba diving and especially destinations.
 It was already quite late, as I had just returned from a friend’s Bastille Day BBQ party and finished preparing my scuba diving bag as we were due to leave early in the morning when I decided to check one last time my social media.